-What is a Bill of Materials?
+What is a Manufacturing Bill of Materials?

-A manufacturing Bill of Materials is essentially a meticulous set of instructions that contains a list of all the parts, items, assemblies and sub-assemblies necessary to build a complete product that can be shipped to customers.
+A manufacturing Bill of Materials is essentially a meticulous set of instructions that contains a list of all the parts, items, assemblies and sub assemblies necessary to build a complete product that can be shipped to customers.

 It tells all personnel involved in the procurement and manufacturing chain exactly what to purchase, how to purchase and where to purchase all the raw materials and parts required.
 Furthermore, it includes detailed instructions on how to assemble the product from conception through to the finished product ready for shipping – including all the packaging and instruction materials etc.

 For this reason, it is very important for a business to ensure that the Bill of Materials is as detailed, clearly illustrated and accurate as possible.
-The efficiency and cost-effectiveness of a manufactured product hinges completely on the quality of the Bill of Materials.
+The efficiency and cost-effectiveness of a manufactured product hinge completely on the quality of the Bill of Materials.

 Optimally, a business should be able to produce its products as efficiently and cost-effectively as possible due to an accurate, revision-controlled Bill of Materials.
-This is why it is important to produce a BOM that is very well organized, accurate and up to date.
+This is why it is important to produce a BOM that is very well organised, accurate and up to date.